Franz-Liszt-Denkmal

 Nearby Attractions

-Weimar is home to several attractions that complement a visit to the Franz-Liszt-Denkmal:
+Weimar is home to a plethora of attractions that complement a visit to the Franz-Liszt-Denkmal.
+Some noteworthy nearby sites include:

-Goethe National Museum: A short distance away, this museum is dedicated to the life and works of Johann Wolfgang von Goethe, another luminary of Weimar’s rich literary tradition.
+1. Goethe National Museum: A short walk away, this museum celebrates the life and works of Johann Wolfgang von Goethe, a central figure in German literature and philosophy.

 Insider Tips